 Riding on sand, sand dunes or on snow is another unique experience, but there are some basic precautions that should be observed.
 Wet, deep or fine sand/snow may create a loss of traction and cause the vehicle to slide, drop off or become "bogged" down.
 If this occurs look for a firmer base.
 Again, the best advice is to slow down and be watchful of the conditions.
-When you ride with a passenger (2-UP models), slow down even more.

 When riding in sand dunes it is advisable to equip the vehicle with an antenna type safety flag.
 This will help make your location more visible to others over the next sand dune.
 Proceed carefully should you see another safety flag ahead.
 Since the antenna type safety flag can snag and rebound on your body if caught, do not use it in areas where there are low hanging branches or obstacles.
-Always remember when riding on a 2-UP model that the vehicle handling and stability may be affected when riding with a passenger.